 There are a surprising variety of types of bins, with everything from a simple pedal bin to the more sophisticated sensor opening tops.

-Not only are there many colours with some designs, There are also different materials.
-The main two being plastic and stainless steel.
+Not only are there many colours with some designs, but there are also different materials.
+The main two are plastic and stainless steel.

-There are also a range of prices from only a few pounds right up to the hundreds.
+There is also a range of prices from only a few pounds right up to the hundreds.

 Quick Find Contents

-- 1.1 1.
-Popular Kitchen Pedal Bins Make a Great All Rounder
+- 3.1 1.
+Popular Kitchen Pedal Bins Make a Great All-Rounder

 Which Type of Bin is Right For You?